Japanese Barberry Berberis thunbergii

 - Leaves deciduous, obovate to spatulate, entire

-Insect, Diseases, and Other Plant Problems: This plant is a noxious weed or invasive in some states and is listed as invasive by the NC Invasive Plant Council.
+Insect, Diseases, and Other Plant Problems: This plant is listed as invasive by the NC Invasive Plant Council.
 Having spines on its stems could be an issue for children but also for trash getting caught on the spines through the wind.
 With all this said, this plant does not have serious pest problems.
 Anthracnose, root rot, bacterial leaf spot, wilt, scale, barberry webworm, and aphids are some problems that this plant may struggle with.
 See native alternatives to the left.

 - See this plant in the following landscapes: